gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/04-create-a-resource-group.md

 ---
 title: Create a resource group
 permalink: /azure-web-app-with-terraform/create-a-resource-group/
-last_updated_at: 2024-11-20
+last_updated_at: 2024-11-24
 order: 4
 excerpt: Create an Azure resource group with Terraform.
 ---

-An Azure resource group is a logical way to group related resources.
+An Azure resource group is a logical group of related resources.
 All Azure resources must belong to a resource group.

 This page describes how to create a resource group with Terraform.